DavideBITMEX/Trade_Indicator_Dashboard/README.md

 # 🇪🇺 Trade Indicators: Data Pipeline and Dashboard

-## Overview
-This project demonstrates an end-to-end data pipeline and interactive dashboard, designed as a showcase of relevant skills for the Associate Data Engineer role at the United Nations.
-The pipeline and dashboard aim to highlight competencies in data ingestion, transformation, storage, and visualization.

 ### Key Features
 - **Data Ingestion:** Fetches trade indicator data dynamically from the World Bank API for all countries.
 - **Data Transformation:** Cleans and processes raw data into an analysis-ready format.